stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 {% include note.html content="For Synapse storage, you can request read-only permissions through STS, but not write permissions.
 Therefore, you can only upload or modify existing files in Synapse storage through the Synapse website or clients." %}

-To set up the STS storage location using Synapse storage, first make sure you have an empty Synapse folder, then run the following code:
+To set up the STS storage location using Synapse storage, first make sure you have an empty Synapse folder.
+Note that you will need write access to that folder.
+Then run the following code:

 ##### Python